PapeMarc/PapeMarc/README.md

 👋 Hi, I’m Marc Pape / @PapeMarc

 👀 Fields of Interest:
-    - Game Development,
+    - Game Development in C++ and C#,
-    - Web Development,
+    - Web Development in JSC and PHP,
-    - Client Development
+    - Client Development in C#/C++ and Java

 🌱 What Topics I'm currently working on:
     - Game Development,